blaine-geiger/blaine-geiger/README.md

 I will be able to use and upscale this rich learning environment long after I graduate and don't have access to the school's resources.

 The best part is that I can say I have designed, constructed, and configured it all from the ground up.
 It is a humble lab, but it is my first lab, and I am proud of the work I've done.
-It is still a work in progress, but the majority of the setup work is complete.
+It is still a work in progress, but the setup is complete.
 The documentation simply needs to be finalized, and I will upload it here.</p>

  #### More to come: work in progress